-On March 26, 2010, the Federal Housing Administration (FHA) and OFS announced enhancements to the FHA Refinance Program, designed to make homeownership more affordable for borrowers whose homes are worth less than the remaining amounts on their mortgage loans (negative equity).
-As of September 30, 2021, FHA had guaranteed 7,234 refinance loans with a total face value of approximately \$1.0 billion, of which 4,200 loans were subject to OFS coverage at the time of purchase with a face value of \$620 million.
+On March 26, 2010, the Federal Housing Administration (FHA) and OFS announced enhancements to the FHA Refinance Program, designed to make homeownership more affordable for borrowers whose homes were worth less than the remaining amounts on their mortgage loans (negative equity).
+The FHA program ended on December 31, 2022.

-On-Going Operational Goals
+Operational Goals